Linux

 local-data: "macmini.home.example.com.
 IN A 10.90.85.1"

-With everything set, start the Unbound Pod with the following command:
+With the configuration complete, you can start the Unbound Pod using the following command:

 podman kube play --log-level info --replace /home/podman/deployments/unbound.yaml